-- 20. It is further submitted that, while approving the truing up of accounts, the Hon'ble Commission has adopted a part of the KSERC (Terms and Conditions of Tariff for Retail Sale of Electricity) Regulations, 2006) Regulations.
-Hon'ble Commission had earlier admitted before the Hon'ble APTEL that, the KSERC (Terms and Conditions of Tariff for Retail Sale of Electricity) Regulations, 2006 has limited application to KSEB functioning as a single entity engaged in generation, transmission and distribution for approving its various expense components. - 21.
+- 15. It is further submitted that, while approving the truing up of accounts, the Hon'ble Commission has adopted a part of the KSERC (Terms and Conditions of Tariff for Retail Sale of Electricity) Regulations, 2006) Regulations.
+Hon'ble Commission had earlier admitted before the Hon'ble APTEL that, the KSERC (Terms and Conditions of Tariff for Retail Sale of Electricity) Regulations, 2006 has limited application to KSEB functioning as a single entity engaged in generation, transmission and distribution for approving its various expense components. - 16.
 The fact being so, the approach adopted by the Hon'ble Commission for approving the expenses in the process of truing up ultimately resulted in considerable reduction of R&M expenses.
 Hence, KSEBL requests before the Hon'ble Commission to review the decision and to approve the R&M expenses and A&G expenses (other than section 3(1) duty) as per the C&AG audited accounts.

-iv.(a) Disallowance of A&G expenses other than Electricity duty Rs.29.31 crore.
+Disallowance of A&G expenses other than Electricity duty Rs.17.70 crore.

-- 22. The A&G expenses (excluding duty) were Rs 109.41 crore.
-However, Hon'ble Commission has approved only Rs 80.10 crore and disallowed Rs 29.31 crore (26.79%) - 23.
-Though Hon'ble Commission had considered the A&G expenses as fully controllable, expenses like rent, rates and taxes, insurance expenses, conveyance and vehicle hire charges, audit fees, legal expenses, study expenses, SRPC expenses, freight charges,
+17. The audited A&G expenses (excluding duty) were Rs 105.46 crore.
+However Hon'ble Commission has approved only Rs 87.76 crore and disallowed Rs 17.70 crore.

-- Professional charges etc are strictly not controllable considering the following. - (i) As a distribution licensee and State Transmission utilities, KSEB has to incur the SRPC expenses, legal expenses, audit fees etc. - (ii) With the networking and computerization of offices, the telephone and internet charges are on the increase every year. - (iii) KSEB as a distribution utility does not have much control on the printing and stationeries. - 24.
-Break up of A&G expenses comprise of Administrative expenses 48%, other expenses 38% and purchase related expenses 14% Break up of Administrative expenses is detailed below:
+- 18. Though Hon'ble Commission had considered the A&G expenses as fully controllable, expenses like rent, rates and taxes, insurance expenses, conveyance and vehicle hire charges, audit fees, legal expenses, study expenses, SRPC expenses, freight charges, professional charges etc are strictly not controllable considering the following. - (i) As a distribution licensee and State Transmission utilities, KSEB has to incur the SRPC expenses, legal expenses, audit fees etc. - (ii) With the networking and computerization of offices, the telephone and internet charges are on the increase every year. - (iii) KSEB as a distribution utility does not have much control on the printing and stationeries.

+19. Break up of A&G expenses comprise of Administrative expenses 52%, other expenses 39% and purchase related expenses 9%.
+Administrative expenses has nearly doubled in 2011-12 as detailed below: